Adithya-1508/Web_scraping/README.md

 Prerequisites
 Python 3.7 or higher
 pip (Python package installer)

-Install Required Packages
+Run the file:
 python real_web.py

 View the Results:
 The script will generate various txt files for every successful job search and it will continue for every 10 minutes until stopped.